 Read my full review on all the products here.
 The links above will take you to Amazon.
 If you decide to make a purchase, they will give me credit.
 But it does not in any way affect the price you would pay.
 You can also find these items at your local GNC or health food store.

 I have in the past used testosterone supplementation under a doctor’s review and prescription.
 It definitely is a boost, but it’s not without potential drawbacks.
 Especially if you have current health conditions, you would definitely want to have your blood tested and receive the medication from a competent legal resource.

-Here is an article by the Harvard Medical School on testosterone therapy that gives a sober perspective on pros and cons.
+Here is an article by the Harvard Medical School on testosterone therapy that gives a sober perspective on the pros and cons.
 And here is another more ballsy piece by the aptly-titled Testosterone Nation, which gives a more gung-ho perspective on the idea of supplementing testosterone.

-Whatever you decide to do when it comes testosterone, I would advise moderation and caution.
+Whatever you decide to do when it comes to testosterone, I would advise moderation and caution.
 Your overall health is the most valuable thing you have, so don’t overdo anything.
 And please steer clear of any illegal substances like steroids.
 Not worth it!

 So what are you waiting for?

 If you’re not already working out, it’s time to get started.
 No excuses.
 You don’t need expensive gear or a gym membership to get going.
 There are lots of “how to” articles on this site under the menu category “Workout Guides.”
 Check them out, they’re free.